renanrgarcia/dockerCourse/6-images/6-images.md

   - Remove images, if in use, the -f tag forces to remove
 - docker rmi (docker images -q) -f
   - Removes all the images.
 Tag -q returns only the images_id
+- docker login
+  - Connect to Docker Hub Account
+- docker logout
+  - Disconnect to Docker Hub Account
+- docker push <docker_user>/<repository_name>
+  - Before, build your image: docker build -t <docker_user>/<repository_name> <image_directory>
+  - Create a respository at your docker hub and push your image
+  - In the future, you can make a pull of that image: docker pull <docker_user>/<repository_name>
+- docker push <docker_user>/<repository_name>:<new-version-tag>
+  - After updating, change the tag and push to the repository